cjcourt/cjcourt.github.io/_publications/scidata_2018.md

 ---
 # Description
 This work develops a probabilistic approach to quaternary chemical relationship extraction from scientific text.
 Largely based on extensions to the Snowball Algorithm.

+The tool was used to create a vast database of magnetic phase transition temperatures - the first auto-generated database of its kind.

+The resulting database was later used by others to discover novel magnetocaloric effects in $HoB_2$.
+You can read that work <a href="https://www.nature.com/articles/s41427-020-0214-y">here</a>